sitegeist/Sitegeist.Neos.BestPractices/README.md

 ### Fusion

+1. Presentation and Integration SHOULD be handled seperately in different folder.

-1. Integration components MUST NOT contain markup.
+2. Integration components MUST NOT contain markup.

-2. Presentation components MUST NOT use domain entities (e.g. and foremost node).
+3. Presentation components MUST NOT use domain entities (e.g. and foremost node).

 ### Frontend